plinkysynth/bib/docs/build_guide.md

 ![Not Kittens](images/IMG_6351.jpeg)

 ### Hardware Victory
 My goodness!
 That was it!
-Just plug the digital board back into your freshly soldered analog board, forming a 3 level club sandwich of Bibness.
+Double check you got *all* the solder joints above - are you SURE you got the 3 next to the white pins, or the two either side of the 6 pin SMD pin header?
+SURE?
+SURE?
+OK! - then just plug the digital board back into your freshly soldered analog board, forming a 3 level club sandwich of Bibness.
 Make sure you get it the right way around - as shown in the picture.
 If things are a little wonky, that's ok - look at mine!
 Wonky, but it works.
 That's the Bib way.

 ![Parts](images/IMG_6329.jpeg)
 ![Parts](images/IMG_6330.jpeg)